Part IIB guide

 The Faculty Board will decide whether to approve the student’s proposal at its second meeting of the Michaelmas term (Monday of week 5).

-[Note: completed dissertations must be submitted for marking to the module leaders by Monday of week 1 of the Easter Term]
+[Note: completed dissertations must be submitted for marking via the 4X1 Moodle site by 4pm wednesday of week 1 of the Easter Term]

 Students who wish to take a language module in Part IIB must make a binding commitment to take 4M1 French, 4M2 German, 4M3 Spanish or 4M4 Japanese when they enter their preferences in COMET towards the end of the Easter term.